-Please note: The steps described below relate to devices running Android Pie and above.
+Please note: the steps described below relate to devices running Android Pie and above.
 The steps may vary depending on your device and version of Android that it is running.
-The available options may also differ according to the app that being moved.
+The available options may also differ according to the app that is being moved.

 Only install known and trusted apps

 For security reasons, we recommend that you download apps from a secure and trusted app store like Galaxy Apps or the Play Store on your Samsung device.
 Your Samsung device does not allow automatic download of apps from unknown sources.
 If you download an app that is from an unknown source, you will be prompted to allow unknown apps to be installed in your settings.
 If you do download an app from a third-party site, ensure that it is only from a reputable and secure source.

 Different apps have different minimum requirements to run.
 Bigger and more complex apps will usually need a higher level of operating system in order to run effectively.

 If you have an older device, you will not be able to install apps that need a later operating system or other minimum specifications to work.
 If you try to install an app that requires a higher operating system than your device, you may not be able to install it or the app may not work effectively if you can.
 Note that larger developers may offer a 'lite' version of the app for older or lower-storage devices.
 Find out how to check your device's operating system.

 Other apps may require that you have a SIM-card installed e.g. Whatsapp.